Rubix64/Tourism-analysis-of-India/README.md

-# Tourism Analysis In India
+# Tourism Analysis Of India
 Data analysis on tourism data obtained from [data.gov.in](http://data.gov.in)